trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:
 Variolation - take some infected skin or pus from somebody ill, grind it and stick it in your nose and have a 1-2% to contract the real full blown thing or a 98% chance of having a very mild form of it, but becoming immune from the real thing...
 Early but quite mad attempts of "vaccination" so to speak.

-There are multiple ways for vaccinating and it's actually quite hard to provoke an immune response without actually contracting the disease itself, because the immune system makes so damn sure to not activate without good reason to do so!
+There are multiple ways for vaccinating and it's  quite hard to provoke an immune response without  contracting the disease itself, because the immune system makes so damn sure to not activate without good reason to do so!

 #### Passive Immunization - Free Fish
 Antibodies can also attack toxins, since toxins are mostly proteins themselves, there can be antibodies against specific toxins.
-Antivenoms are basically those antibodies in concentrated form.
+Antivenoms are  those antibodies in concentrated form.
 Similarly one could take antibodies from other people or animals that contracted the disease and use those as a medicamentation.
 However the protection is time limited since the antibodies decay over time.
 In that sense it is like giving somebody a fish, they will use it up and become hungry again.

 #### Active Immunization - Learning How To Fish